learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 Excellent!
-We've now dealt with all the null values in our dataset through **_Coarse Classification_** by binning our data and treating null values as a distinct category.
+You've now dealt with all the null values in the dataset through **_Coarse Classification_** by binning the data and treating null values as a distinct category.
 All that's left to do is to drop our original `MarkDown` columns from the DataFrame.

-Note that in this step, we'll also drop the `Date` column, because we are going to build a generalized model and will not be making use of any time series data.
+Note that in this step, you'll also drop the `Date` column, because you are going to build a generalized model and will not be making use of any time series data.

 In the cell below:

-* Create a list called `to_drop` that contains the name of every `MarkDown` column we need to drop (for a challenge, try doing this with a list comprehension!)
+* Create a list called `to_drop` that contains the name of every `MarkDown` column you need to drop (for a challenge, try doing this with a list comprehension!)
 * Append `"Date"` to `to_drop`
-* Drop these columns (in place) from our DataFrame
+* Drop these columns (in place) from the DataFrame
-* Display the number of null values in each column again to confirm that these columns have been dropped, and that our DataFrame now contains no missing values
+* Display the number of null values in each column again to confirm that these columns have been dropped, and that the DataFrame now contains no missing values